cox-labs/PluginTutorial/README.md

 See in [`PluginTutorial` README](PluginTutorial#requirements).

+### Example plugins

+Besides the plugin in this repository you can check out:

+* [PluginUpperCase](https://github.com/jdrudolph/PluginTutorial) simple plugin to change all strings to upper case.

 ## Script plugins using PluginInterop

 Recently we have started to develop a light-weight approach to plugin programming.